0

 Why do certain planted tanks have such low pH?

-Tanks using aquasoil in softwater countries naturally have very low pH values.
-This is by design; as most aquatic plants favor slightly acidic substrates and the large majority of fish in the aquarium trade come from soft water, low pH rivers such as those found in the Amazon jungle.
-Peat is included in most aquasoils; it lowers the acidicity of the water and also reduces KH values in the tank.
-For many brands of aquasoils, this buffering capacity may reduce KH to un-measurable values; this correspondingly drops the pH low; often in the 6+ range (which then dips into the 5+ range when CO2 is turned on as dissolved CO2 is acidic).
+Aquariums with Aquasoil in soft water countries naturally have very low pH values.
+This is by design, as most aquatic plants prefer slightly acidic substrates and the vast majority of fish in the aquarium trade come from soft water, low pH rivers such as those found in the Amazon jungle.
+Peat is included in most aquasoils; it lowers the acidity of the water and also reduces the KH levels in the tank.
+For many brands of aquasoil, this buffering capacity can reduce KH to unmeasurable levels; this correspondingly lowers the pH, often to the 6+ range (which then drops to the 5+ range when CO2 is switched on, as dissolved CO2 is acidic).

 Why is low pH associated with "tanks crashing"

-Very low pH/KH values spark some concern among the aquarist crowd which worry that such a low pH will affect livestock or bacteria health in the tank, as a group of (usually older time) aquarists are taught that dropping/low pH values in a tank was an indication of something wrong.
+Very low pH/KH levels cause some concern among aquarists who fear that such a low pH will affect the health of the animals or bacteria in the tank, as one group of (usually older) aquarists have been taught that dropping/low pH levels in a tank are a sign that something is wrong.

-There is partial truth in this.
-In an aquarium, especially one where regular water changes are not performed, poor maintenance can lead to pH levels dropping.
-Bacteria oxidation of ammonia to nitrates consume carbonates (which lowers KH/pH); though this effect is small, it can be significant over long periods of time.
-Organic waste by products are also acidic, again the impact is small, but accumulation over long periods can be significant.
-The combination of those two factors can cause a poorly maintained tank's KH/pH values to lower over time.
-However, it is the accumulated organic waste that causes issues, not the low pH per se, which is merely a by-product.
-So aquarists are mistaking correlation to causation when they blame the low pH values for problems in a tank that has been poorly maintained for a long period of time.
+There is some truth to this.
+In an aquarium, especially one that does not have regular water changes, poor maintenance can cause pH levels to drop.
+Bacterial oxidation of ammonia to nitrates consumes carbonates (which lowers KH/pH); although this effect is small, it can be significant over long periods of time.
+Organic waste by-products are also acidic, again the effect is small but the accumulation over time can be significant.
+The combination of these two factors can cause the KH/pH levels of a poorly maintained tank to drop over time.
+However, it is the accumulated organic waste that causes the problem, not the low pH itself, which is merely a by-product.
+Aquarists are therefore mistaking correlation for causation when they blame low pH for problems in a tank that has been poorly maintained over a long period of time.

-Poorly maintained tanks may face the lowering of pH/KH values over time.
-However, this does not mean that tanks with lowered pH/KH (due to usage of peat/aquasoils/CO2 etc) have poor water quality.
+Poorly maintained tanks can be expected to lose pH/KH over time.
+However, this does not mean that tanks with lowered pH/KH (due to the use of peat/aquasoil/CO2 etc) have poor water quality.

 How we know that low pH systems can function well

-There are many many rivers in the world where the pH is naturally low.
-These include measurements done in the Amazon basin where areas of the Tapjos basin measure in at a pH 4.39, Tefe river at 5.03.
-The Tasek bera river in Malaysian measures in at 5.33.
-These are a basket of pinpoint measurements, but these rivers are not outliers, such measurements are common in soft water regions.
-All these rivers measure in at less than 1 dKH as well.
-These rivers are teeming with plants and fish - they are not wastelands where ammonia oxidation does not happen because "bacteria cannot survive below X pH".
+There are many, many rivers in the world where the pH is naturally low.
+These include measurements in the Amazon basin, where areas of the Tapjos basin have a pH of 4.39, and the Tefe River has a pH of 5.03.
+The Tasek Bera River in Malaysia measures 5.33.
+This is a basket of spot readings, but these rivers are not outliers, such readings are common in soft water regions.
+All these rivers are also less than 1 dKH.
+These rivers are teeming with plants and fish - they are not wastelands where ammonia oxidation does not take place because "bacteria cannot survive below X pH".

 Wild Toninas (above) in pH 3.2 black water swamps, coupled with Eleocharis species (below).
 Photos courtesy of Vin kutty.